jon2-vera-cruz/the-real-groove/README.md

 ### <ins>ENCOUNTERED ISSUES</ins>

-Below are the issues encountered during development and testing:
+Below is/are the issues encountered during development and testing:

 - The initial landing images was pixelized.
-Use a different image instead.
 - Navbar collapse doesn't close/hide when user clicks a dropdown menu.
 Turn out a javascript is needed to address the issue encountered.

-### <ins>KNOWN ISSUES</ins>

-Below is/are the known issues that needs to be address yet:

-- Although the navbar collapse is now closing/hiding when user clicks a particular menu, the hierarchial dropdown still have the same issue and this will need additional JS.
+- Hieriarchial drop down menu doesn't close the navbar collapsed menu when user clicks on any hierarchial dropdown link.
+- Some links are broken

+### <ins>SOLUTION ON ISSUES ENCOUNTERED</ins>

+Below is/are the solution provided on the issues encountered above:

+- Replaced the pixelized landing image with a high resolution image.
+- Created a javascript to hide the navbar collapsed menu.
+- Created a javascript to determine a dropdown menu link has been cliked and call the function to hide the navbar collapsed menu within the function.
+- Corrected the links.

 [Back to Contents](#contents)